emmastrand/EmmaStrand_Notebook/_posts/2022-05-09-Point-Judith-Oyster-DNA-Methylation-(MBD-BS).md

 --outdir /data/putnamlab/estrand/PointJudithData_MBDBS/PJ_methylseq1
 ```

-The multiqc function is running into errors from the above script so I tried to run the below but it said it would take five days??:
+The multiqc function is running into errors from the above script so I ran (this took much longer than KBay and HoloInt?):

 ```
 interactive